RNabila/Final-Game/README.md

 - **Random Events:** Random events can affect regions positively or negatively, influencing equality scores.

-### Key Features

-- **Trash Collection:** Collect trash items on the screen to gain starlings and resources.

-- **Resource Distribution/Allocation:** Use resources to increase equality in regions.
-The player can choose which region to allocate resources to by clicking the respective buttons.

-- **Inventory Management:** Collect wood and water to manage resources in your inventory.

-- **Random Events:** Random events affect the equality levels of regions, either giving a bonus or a penalty, and sometimes providing additional resources.

 - **Game Over Conditions:** The game ends when either the player wins or loses.
 The game can be restarted at any time.

-### GUI Functionality

 #### Display